osg-htc/user-school-2018/docs/materials/day1/part1-ex4-logs.md

 The goal of this exercise is quite simple:
 Learn to understand the contents of a job log file, which is where HTCondor describes the steps taken to run your job.
-When things go wrong with your job, the log is the best place to look first pointers (in addition to the .err file).
+When things go wrong with your job, the log is the best place to look for first pointers (in addition to the .err file).

 This exercise is short, but you'll want to at least read over it before moving on (and come back later, if you can't run through it now).

 Reading a Log File
 ------------------

-For this exercise, we can reuse any previous job that you have run.
+For this exercise, we can examoine a log file for any previous job that you have run.
 The example output below is based on the `sleep 60` job.

 A job log file is updated throughout the life of a job, usually at key events.
 Each event starts with a heading that indicates what happened and when.
 Here are **all** of the event headings from the `sleep` job log (detailed output in between headings has been omitted here):